eclipse-iofog/Agent/docs/ioFabric-Fabric-Controller-API-Specification.md

 </pre>

-####Get ioFabric Instance ID and Access Token
+####Get ioFog Instance ID and Access Token

-This endpoint registers the ioFabric instance that is submitting the provisioning key and delivers the ioFabric instance ID along with an access token that must be submitted for any further API interaction.
+This endpoint registers the ioFog instance that is submitting the provisioning key and delivers the ioFog instance ID along with an access token that must be submitted for any further API interaction.
 The access token remains valid until it is revoked.
-If it becomes invalid, the ioFabric instance must be re-provisioned to re-establish access to the fabric controller API.
+If it becomes invalid, the ioFog instance must be re-provisioned to re-establish access to the fog controller API.

-The ioFabric Instance ID provided by this endpoint is a 128-bit random ID formatted in base58.
+The ioFog Instance ID provided by this endpoint is a 128-bit random ID formatted in base58.
 We use base58 for compactness, readability, portability, and transmission safety between systems.

 #####Endpoint